ndd21/PHYS281/docs/exercises.md

                 raise TypeError("Radius must be a number")

             if radius <= 0:
-                raise ValueError("Radius must be a posiive number")
+                raise ValueError("Radius must be a positive number")

             self.radius = float(radius)